 For the Couple

 “First off, couples need to keep their guests in mind with regards to costs.
 Unless all their guests are wealthy (which is not usually the case), you don’t want to choose a location that is expensive to get to and expensive to stay at,” says Jamie Chang, a destination wedding planner and designer at Los Altos, California-based Mango Muse Events.
-“It’s not nice to ask guests to fork over thousands of dollars to come to their wedding.”
+“It’s poor destination wedding etiquette to ask guests to fork over thousands of dollars to come to their wedding.”

 Send your save-the-date cards about eight to 10 months before the wedding, and mail out invitations at least three months in advance, giving guests plenty of time to RSVP.